W.A.R.P The Forever Man

 Penguin recommends it for readers aged nine to fourteen, but there are several scenes in The Forever Man that wouldn’t be out of place in an adult horror novel.
 Colfer never makes the mistake of lingering too long on the violence inherent in the world he’s created, but unlike the first two books, where the violence had an unreality to it, The Forever Man keeps its violence mostly grounded in reality, and as such has several brutal scenes.
-There’s also a scene where an anaesthetic needs to be applied to a character in a particular way and if you’re phobic about needles you might want to skip that chapter.
-I doubt that any children will be overly traumatised; kids tend to be pretty keen on blood in books, but Colfer is a good enough writer that the scenes I’m thinking of have a weight to them that a lot of other children’s books just don’t have, so if you’re a parent getting The Forever Man for a child in your life it’s worth bearing in mind.
+There’s also a scene where an anesthetic needs to be applied to a character in a particular way and if you’re phobic about needles you might want to skip that chapter.
+I doubt that any children will be overly traumatized; kids tend to be pretty keen on blood in books, but Colfer is a good enough writer that the scenes I’m thinking of have a weight to them that a lot of other children’s books just don’t have, so if you’re a parent getting The Forever Man for a child in your life it’s worth bearing in mind.

 With that said, The Forever Man is a fantastic read.
 The plot takes Chevie and Riley further back into the past than the previous books, where a penchant for disposing of supposed witches is sweeping through the western world.
 They find themselves in a tiny village beset by odd creatures, dangerous swamps and the looming presence of the Witchfinder General.
 Colfer has a knack for scene setting and character creation, so it’s only a few pages before the entirety of the village is laid out and the story proper can swing into full effect.
 The side characters are particularly well drawn, and Colfer builds a town with some complex characters.
 And a talking dog.